fernandohiroshi/fernandohiroshi/README.md

 </p>

 ## About:
-Web developer with 3 years of experience in front-end (Next.js, React, Node.js, TypeScript, Tailwind CSS) and back-end (Express, Prisma, MongoDB).
-Founder of Konbini Code, creating responsive web solutions.
-Continuously learning modern technologies.
-With 10+ years in Japan, I offer a multicultural perspective and strong problem-solving skills honed in hospitality.
+Web developer with 3 years of experience, specialized in front-end development with a focus on Next.js, React, TypeScript, Node.js, and Tailwind CSS.
+Currently improving skills in React Native, Express, Prisma, and MongoDB to deliver complete web solutions.
+Founder of Konbini Code, building responsive and functional websites.
+Constantly evolving and keeping up with the latest technologies.
+With over 10 years of experience living in Japan, I bring a multicultural perspective and strong adaptability.

 - [My Portfolio](https://fernandohiroshi.com)